 - How Do You Build Bigger Biceps?

-The “consensus” in the bodybuilding community is that there is none.
+The “consensus” in the bodybuilding community is that it doesn’t matter if you measure your biceps flexed or unflexed.
 Most lifters will measure their bicep peaks while flexing to add an extra inch or two to their measurements.

 To measure your biceps accurately: